StudentTechHub/student-management-system/readme.md

 - Attendance Management
     - For Students
         - View Attendance in a particular time period
+        - A calender which shows the absent days in red, present days in green and holidays in yellow

     - For Teachers
         - Check total attendance of each student per subject
         - Check total student present per lecture
         - calcualte Percentage of attendance of each student
         - Export the data in a .csv or .pdf File
+        - A graph which shows the total students present per day across a time period

 - Student Details
     - For Student